-As also noted in Ex Corde Exclessiae, Catholic universities have a mission to actualize justice and peace and to resolve actual problems through their activities.
-In this century, acualizing a peaceful living together will require cooperation with many other parties.36 As Pope John Paul II mentions, justice is a realization of a peaceful life: "No peace without justice, no justice without forgiveness."37 Cooperation (gotong royong) as one of the important Javanese virtues is in line with the teaching of the Church covering kindness and mutual respect.38 To ensure the sustainability of their involvement in the realization of justice, peace, and harmonious society, Catholic universities must design learning, research, and community services based on the cultural and social contexts as well as the actual issues that must be answered.
+As also noted in Ex Corde Ecclessiae, Catholic universities have a mission to actualize justice and peace and to resolve actual problems through their activities.
+In this century, acualizing a peaceful living together will require cooperation with many other parties.
+To peace without justice, no justice without forgiveness.
+To cooperation (gotong royong) as one of the important Javanese virtues is in line with the teaching of the Church covering kindness and mutual respect.
+To ensure the sustainability of their involvement in the realization of justice, peace, and harmonious society, Catholic universities must design learning, research, and community services based on the cultural and social contexts as well as the actual issues that must be answered.
 Academic activities and community service need to support the implementation of community transformative dialogue to preserve the local wisdoms and to actualize a peaceful living together.